Living with Alzheimer's: Tips on Managing Dental Care

 Some things to look out for if someone with Alzheimer's is having dental problems include:1,3

-- their face looks unhappy while they are eating
+- They look unhappy or uncomfortable while they are eating;

 Treating dry mouth

 Certain medications can cause "dry mouth."
 This happens when your mouth does not make enough saliva to keep your mouth wet.
 Dry mouth makes it more difficult to eat, swallow, and can bother or irritate the tongue.

 Some mouthwashes can help with dry mouth.
 Artificial saliva products may also help.
 Talk with your dentist about other options if the person with Alzheimer’s will swallow mouthwash.3